caseyiannone/TitanticSurvivialD3/README.md

 ### Summary of Visulization

-* Proportionaly, female passengers were more likely to survivie than male passengers.
 * Proportionaly, female passengers that paid a higher fare were had a higher rate of survival than female passengers that paid lower fares.
+(Which is showcased by the visulization, as was the goal)

 ## Resources